TudorSarmale/YTUpload/README.md

-# YTUpload
+YTUpload
-YouTube bulk uploader using YouTube API

-< To be worked on >
+Automated script to upload to YouTube from the command line (Linux).